 NOTICE TO AN OWNER IN FORECLOSURE:

-If your property goes to foreclosure auction sale and is purchased for more than the total owed to the lender and to all other lien holders, please contact the public trustee's office after the sale because you may have funds due to you.
+If a property goes to foreclosure auction sale and is purchased for more than the total owed to the lender and to all other lien holders, the original grantor on the foreclosed deed of trust may have overbid funds due to them.

 Foreclosure Overbid Funds

-If a property is sold through a foreclosure by the County Public Trustee for an amount greater than the written bid, these overbid proceeds are first applied to any deficiency as indicated on the holder's bid.
-Upon the expiration of all redemption periods, any remaining overbid shall be paid to junior lienors who have duly filed a notice of intent to redeem (and whose liens have not been redeemed) up to the unpaid amount of such lien.
-Any remaining overbid shall be paid to the owner.
+Overbid proceeds are first applied to any deficiency as indicated on the holder's bid.
+Upon the expiration of all redemption periods, any remaining overbid is paid to junior lienors who have duly filed a notice of Intent to Redeem (and whose liens have not been redeemed) up to the unpaid amount of such lien.
+Any remaining overbid funds are due to the original grantor on the foreclosed deed of trust.
+The Public Trustee will publish a notice of overbid funds in a local newspaper.

 Additional requirements are imposed on the finder's contract, including the requirements that the contract:

-- Discloses that the public trustee is obligated to disburse the funds whether or not a finder is used; and
+- Discloses that the public trustee is obligated to disburse the funds whether or not a finder is used

 - Describes the nature of the services that the finder will perform.